llm-bible/llm-bible.github.io/_publications/kambhampati2024can.markdown

 ---
 layout: publication
-title: Can Large Language Models Reason and Plan
+title: Can Large Language Models Reason And Plan
 authors: Kambhampati Subbarao
 conference: "Annals of The New York Academy of Sciences; March"
 year: 2024